 Hope is a beautiful and powerful thing.
 It can be the fuel that keeps you going when you’re tempted to give up.
 It can help you see past circumstances in the present moment that might not be ideal, allowing you to hold onto the prospect of better times ahead.

 Many inspirational people have pushed through hard times and went on to achieve great success and abundance in their lives, all due to the power of hope.

-Jim Carrey, the comedian, had to drop out of high school at the age of 15 and get a job as a janitor to help support his family.
 Oprah Winfrey was fired from her first television show as being ‘unfit’ for TV.
 J.K.
 Rowling once lived on government assistance and her first book, Harry Potter, was initially rejected by all 12 major publishers.
+Steven Spielberg was rejected by the University of Southern California School of Cinematic Arts multiple times.

 But, they all held onto hope and were able to realize success beyond their wildest dreams.

 However, the bad side to hope is that it can also keep you stuck in a hopeless situation, such as the case of relationships with narcissistic individuals.
 Holding onto hope that a narcissist — your narcissist — can change is a pipe dream that leads to a wasted life.
 So, to answer the question…

 No one can say that it can’t happen.
 However, the probability of a narcissist changing is approximately zero.